websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.md

 | Liferay Portal 6.1.x &rarr; DXP/Portal 7.1 &rarr; DXP 7.3 | Support life ended for Liferay Portal 6.1 |
 | Liferay Portal 5.x and 6.0.x &rarr; Liferay Portal 6.2 &rarr; Liferay DXP 7.3 | Support life ended for Liferay Portal 5.0, 5.1, 5.2, and 6.0 |

+If you're upgrading Liferay Portal to a new GA for the same minor version (for example, upgrading from 7.3 GA1 to GA2) you can start using the new GA immediately.
+If the schema changed in the new GA, a startup message reports the new data schema version.
+Data schema changes require [upgrading the database](#executing-the-database-upgrade) (for example, using a [Docker image](./upgrading-via-docker.md)).

 If your path includes upgrading to Liferay Portal 6.2, follow the [Liferay Portal 6.2 upgrade instructions](https://help.liferay.com/hc/en-us/articles/360017903232-Upgrading-Liferay) first.

 ### Review Deprecations and Changes to Default Settings